 White worked at Noma from 2017 to 2022.
 He is a fermentation scientist from New Mexico who ended up at the most celebrated kitchen on earth.
 Now he is speaking up about what happened behind those doors.

-We do not know what is true and what is not.
-But it left us uncomfortable.
-And that feeling has not gone away.
+We do not know the full truth of what happened.
+But what we read left us deeply uncomfortable, and that feeling has not gone away.

 Noma is opening in Los Angeles this spring.
 Sixteen weeks in Silver Lake, 1,500 dollars a seat, fully booked.
 They are flying in over 130 staff from Copenhagen.
 Housing them, transporting them, covering their children’s schooling.